declaire/cse15l-lab-reports/lab-report-2/lab-report-2-week-4.md

-# Lab Report 1 - Week 2
+# Lab Report 2 - Week 4

 ## Code Change #1

 ![Image](lab2pic1.PNG)
 * These are the initial changes we made to the code in MarkdownParse.java
-* Here is the **[link](https://github.com/declaire/markdown-parse/blob/main/mytestfile.md)** to a failure-inducing input that prompted me to make these changes
+* **[Link](https://github.com/declaire/markdown-parse/blob/main/mytestfile.md)** to a failure-inducing input that prompted me to make these changes

 * Here is the symptom of the failure-inducing input.
 * The symptom is that